Universal Fighting System: Deck construction

 UFS has multiple formats, but most events are standard.
 Draft and sealed is used for release events, side events, or local change of pace, and there is also a smaller constructed format called Turbo.

 A standard UFS deck consists of a minimum of 60 cards (including the character), and no more than four copies of a given card may be in a deck.
 Due to the large number of cards drawn during a typical game, it is common for decks to exceed the 60 card minimum in order to increase the variety of cards available.
 For turbo, a deck consists of exactly 41 cards (including the character) with the same restrictions of no more than four copies of a given card.
 In draft and sealed, players build decks out of random booster packs they either draft, or are given respectively.
 Draft and sealed decks are also a minimum of 41 cards, but any number of copies of cards may be used.

 Deck building in UFS is driven by the resource symbol system.
 Each card has 3 symbols on it, representing various elements or concepts.
 Cards can only be played if they share a symbol with the character, and only if that symbol is on all prior cards played that turn.
 Therefore, it is normal when building a deck to choose one symbol on the character, and include in the deck only cards that have that symbol.

 Card types

-There are five different card types in UFS, indicated by the color of their border and other traits:
+There are six different card types in UFS, indicated by the color of their border and other traits: